mbronikowski/Bronikowski25/README.md

 ## Data structure

-The volumetric results are in the "volumetric" directory, further subdivided by survey, while the arc-specific results are in the "arc-specific" directory.
-Additional volumetric method results are available in "extra_volumetric" for clusters which fall outside the viewing fields of the surveys, to offer a point of comparison of possible future surveys.
+The volumetric results are in the "volumetric_results" directory, further subdivided by survey, while the arc-specific results are in the "arc-specific_results" directory.
+Additional volumetric method results are available for clusters which fall outside the viewing fields of the surveys, to offer a point of comparison of possible future surveys. **PLEASE CONSULT THE PAPER TO CHECK WHICH CLUSTERS ARE OBSERVABLE TO EITHER SURVEY.**

-Files with volumetric results for LSST contain the following columns:
+Files with volumetric results for Rubin's LSST contain the following columns:

 - z - redshift bin z, from z-0.05 to z+0.05, in which the results are calculated